 Please note: Effective Sept.
 6, 2016 – Yosemite Valley will have several detours due to ongoing construction projects.
 These detours will be in effect until early Spring 2017.
 You can click here for a direct link to the Yosemite National Park Service website concerning this project.
 You can also download the project map and information here.

 Using public transit to get to Yosemite can be an affordable, sustainable, and more relaxing way to see the area.
 There are several options for the visitor relying on public transit.
 You can fully utilize public transit options for coming to Yosemite from any major city in California, year round!

 If you are coming in winter, chances are the roads will be clear depending on which highway you are traveling on.
 There four entrances to Yosemite.
 Tioga Pass or Hwy 120E is generally closed October-May, all other entrances remain open.
-Occasionally, an incoming storm may make change the road conditions so that tire chains may be required for your vehicle.
-Because of this the park service generally recommends that tire chains be carried in your vehicle during the winter months.
-However, most rental companies do not allow cars to be used with tire chains.
+View our Road Conditions page for more information on gateways to Yosemite and winter travel.

 The Yosemite Area Regional Transportation System (YARTS) has been operating in the Yosemite region since 2000 and has provided an alternative to driving to over one million riders during that time.

 During the winter, YARTS is the easiest way to access the park along State Highway 140 from your hotel without having to worry about taking tire chains.
 In the summer, YARTS provides an alternative to wasting time looking for parking.
 We recommend leaving your car at your hotel or one of the many free and secure parking lots in Mariposa or El Portal.